Real-Time Bank Payments and Stablecoins Are Ready for Everyday Commerce

 Two factors drive adoption:

-- Visibility: When Pay-by-Bank or Pay-by-Stablecoin appears naturally at checkout online or in-store.
-It becomes part of everyday decision-making.
+- Visibility: When Pay-by-Bank or Pay-by-Stablecoin appears naturally at checkout, it becomes a real and credible option

 - Pay-per-use content and media